-I enjoyed the fact that they had thought about SEO & blogging, a lot of funnel builders obviously don't think about that part.
+I enjoyed the fact that they had thought about SEO & blogging.
+A lot of funnel builders don't think about that part.
 Especially as they focus on ads or getting traffic to come to them, as opposed to 'finding them'.

-With my limited experience doing that type of building I managed to get a somewhat 'good' looking membership site created with a few lessons thrown in.
+With my limited experience with course creation.
+I managed to get a somewhat 'good' looking membership site created with a few lessons thrown in.

 What I Disliked About DropFunnels

-I wouldn't say there where many things that I would say I 'hated' when it came to DropFunnels.
+I wouldn't say there where many things that I would say I 'hated' when it came to Drop Funnels.

-Some of the pre-built templates also looked a bit basic, considering the standard of the premium themes, I felt that some of the templates had been thrown together, with some of the colour and branding not quite matching.
+Some of the pre-built templates looked a bit basic, considering the standard of the premium themes.
+I felt that some of them had been thrown together, with some of the colour and branding not quite matching.

 The number of pre-built ready to go funnels was...lacking?